-RecSchool, Grove City Parks and Recreation preschool program, offers age-appropriate learning experience for pre-kindergarten children ages 3 through 5, in Gantz Barn in Gantz Park, 2255 Home Road.
-Applications for the 2016-2017 school year are accepted from new families starting Wednesday, Feb.
-17.
+RecSchool, Grove City Parks and Recreation’s preschool program, offers nature-based, age-appropriate learning experience for pre-kindergarten children ages 3 through 5, in Gantz Barn in Gantz Park, 2259 Home Road.
+Registration for the 2017-2018 school year begins mid-February.

 Families can experience RecSchool at a free, hands-on open house from 9 to 11 a.m., Saturday, Jan.
-30. While children paint a picture, read a book or build with blocks, parents can visit the classrooms, meet the staff, look over project samples and pick up registration information.
+28. While children paint a picture, read a book or build with blocks, parents can visit the classrooms, meet the staff, look over project samples and pick up 2017-2018 registration information and schedule a registration appointment.

 At RecSchool, children learn through independent discovery, planned activities, meaningful play and social interactions.
 Experienced teachers plan art, literacy, music, math and science activities to create a well-rounded and thought-provoking curriculum.
 Children spend a portion of each class exploring Gantz Park: they venture through the woods, walk along the creek and gather natural items to study in the classroom.
 RecSchool teachers recognize that time spent in nature supports a child’s sense of wonder and adventure, increases the child’s ability to focus in the classroom, improves mental and physical health and allows children to feel happy and free.